mtahiriqbaldeveloper/autoserializable-checker/README.md

 ### 2. Manual Action (On-Demand 🖱️)
 1. Open any Java file
-2. Right-click → **"Check for @Autoserializable"**
+2. Right-click → **"Check for @AutoSerializable"**
 3. View instant results in notification
 - Zero performance impact when not used
 - Perfect for code reviews

 ### 3. Real-time Notifications (Optional 🔔)
 - Enable in: `Settings` → `Tools` → `Autoserializable Checker`
-- Shows notifications when you modify @Autoserializable files
+- Shows notifications when you modify @AutoSerializable files
 - **Disabled by default** for best performance
 - Only enable if your workflow requires it